ryantd42/NY-Legislative-Git/2023/S6781B-2023/bill.md

  of  the  city of New York, as amended by local law number 37 of the city of New York for the year 2019, is amended to read as follows:
   p.
-"Commuter van" means a commuter van service having a seating capac- ity of at least nine passengers but not more than twenty  passengers  or such greater capacity as the commission may establish by rule and carry- ing  passengers  for hire in the city duly licensed as a commuter van by the commission [and not  permitted  to  accept  hails  from  prospective passengers  in the street].
-For purposes of the provisions of this chap- ter relating to prohibitions against the operation  of  an  unauthorized commuter  van  service or an unlicensed commuter van, the enforcement of such prohibitions and the imposition of penalties for violations of such prohibitions and to the seizure and forfeiture  of  commuter  vans,  the term  shall also include any common carrier of passengers by motor vehi- cle not subject to licensure as a taxicab, for-hire vehicle,  or  wheel- chair accessible van and not operating as a public or private bus trans- it  service  operated  pursuant  to a contract with the city, any county within the state of New York, the state of New York or any  other  state or  local  government  that follows the applicable procurement rules and regulations of such jurisdiction regardless of the seating  capacity  of any such vehicle.
-The commission shall submit to the council the text of
+"Commuter van" means a commuter van service having a seating capac- ity of at least nine passengers but not more than  [twenty]  TWENTY-FOUR passengers  or  such greater capacity as the commission may establish by rule and carrying passengers for hire in the city  duly  licensed  as  a commuter  van  by the commission [and not permitted to accept hails from prospective passengers in the street].
+For purposes of the provisions of this chapter relating to prohibitions against the operation of an  unau- thorized  commuter  van  service  or  an  unlicensed  commuter  van, the enforcement of such prohibitions and the  imposition  of  penalties  for violations  of  such  prohibitions  and to the seizure and forfeiture of commuter vans, the term shall also include any common carrier of passen- gers by motor vehicle not subject to licensure as  a  taxicab,  for-hire vehicle,  or  wheelchair accessible van and not operating as a public or private bus transit service operated pursuant to  a  contract  with  the city,  any county within the state of New York, the state of New York or any other state or local government that follows the applicable procure-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07042-01-3
+  LBD07042-02-4
- S. 6781  2
+ S. 6781--A  2

- any  proposed  rule relating to the maximum capacity of commuter vans at the time such proposed rule is published in the City Record.
+ ment rules and regulations of such jurisdiction regardless of the  seat- ing  capacity  of  any  such vehicle.
+The commission shall submit to the council the text of any proposed rule relating to the  maximum  capacity of commuter vans at the time such proposed rule is published in the City Record.
   § 2.
 Paragraph 1 of subdivision a of section 19-504 of the administra-
  tive code of the city of New York, as amended by local law number 115 of the city of New York for the year 1993, is amended to read as follows: